-This doctoral program is offered in collaboration with the Department of Sociology and Anthropology and entails coursework in both history and anthropology and working with faculty in both departments.
+This doctoral program is offered in collaboration with the Department of Culture, Society and Justice and entails coursework in both history and anthropology and working with faculty in both departments.
 The program includes comprehensive exams and completion of a dissertation based on original research.

 Graduate Program Requirements